McBonuss/Russell-McKeith-v1.0/README.md

 - **Chrome DevTools:** Used for layout, responsiveness, and performance testing.
 - **Responsive Design Checker:** Confirmed layout adapts to various screen sizes and orientations.
 - **Am I Responsive?:** Used to preview the site on multiple device frames.
+- **jshint:** Used to test Jscript.
+Configure
+Metrics
+There are 42 functions in this file.

+Function with the largest signature take 2 arguments, while the median is 0.

+Largest function has 37 statements in it, while the median is 5.5.

+The most complex function has a cyclomatic complexity value of 11 while the median is 1.5.

 ### Manual Testing